 Duoneb Patient Information Including Side Effects

-Generic Name: albuterol and ipratropium (inhalation) (Pronunciation: al BYOO ter ol and ip ra TRO pee um)
+Generic Name: albuterol and ipratropium (inhalation) (Pronunciation: al BUE ter ol and IP ra TRO pee um)

 - What is albuterol and ipratropium inhalation (Duoneb)?

 - What are the possible side effects of albuterol and ipratropium inhalation (Duoneb)?

 - What is the most important information I should know about albuterol and ipratropium inhalation (Duoneb)?